Stretching the Almighty Dollar When Selling Your Home

 - Home Staging: $200

 When listing your home for sale it is important to make sure your home is ready for sale.
 Everything should be in working order.
 Once the mechanics are all in line you can focus on presentation of the home.
 Create a friendly welcome for all those potential buyers.
 Think about seasonal color schemes that can be used to invite people into your home.
 Your clean home should be tidy and free of clutter.
+You should also consider staging your home for sale.
 Using a little time, a small amount of cash and a little elbow grease can make a huge impact when trying to sell your home!